Lesson 12 of 70 6 min

 }

-• Interviewer: "How would you make this thread-safe?"
+Interviewer: "How would you handle thread safety in this LRU cache?"

 Want to track your progress?